lonzor/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-This project is the first in learning Python.
+This derectory hold task files for my first project in learning higher level programming languages.